NSombekke/Logic-LLM/blogpost.md

 **Semantics of LTL**

 LTL's semantics can effectively capture command specifications in the temporal domain.
-Formulas in LTL over the set of atomic propositions ($P$) adhere to the following grammar:
+Formulas in LTL over the set of atomic propositions ($P$) adhere to the grammar below.
+For example, to express the statement "A cat never sleeps" in LTL, you would write $G \neg sleep$ in temporal logic.
+In this formula, the $G$  operator (Globally) indicates that the property it precedes must hold at all times in the future, and the $\neg$ operator (Negation) indicates that the "sleep" property does not hold.

 $$
 \begin{align*}